Preheating in Palatini Higgs inflation on the lattice: Setup

 This equation can be solved exactly, yielding

 and we obtain the following action upon substitution

 where

 At large field values, $\chi>M_P/\sqrt{\xi}$, the potential (\ref{eq:pot}) flattens and allows for inflation.
 The couplings $\xi$ and $\lambda$ at inflationary energy scales are related by the amplitude of primordial spectrum of curvature perturbations~\cite{Planck:2018jri}.
-We adopt the following typical values of these parameters~\cite{Shaposhnikov:2020fdv}
+We adopt the following values of these parameters.\footnote{Note that this is different from the metric Higgs inflation where typically $\xi\sim 10^3$ \cite{Bezrukov:2007ep}.
+The value in \cref{values} lies in the middle of the allowed region $\xi \sim 10^6-10^8$, where the lower limit comes from the possibility of having inflation, and the upper limit comes from the experimental bound on the top Yukawa coupling, see \cite{Shaposhnikov:2020fdv} for details. }